geofdv/counter/README.md

 # Just a counter

-Basically, this is a simple example of designing a program using C.
+Actually, it's just a sample of how you can design a program in C.

-Perhaps this example will be expand later
+Perhaps this example will be expand later.